gilbert256-hub/vj-piles-movies/blueprint.md

     2. Deleted the old `lib/firebase.ts` file.
     3. Created a new `lib/firebase.ts` file with the new Firebase project's configuration.
     4. Created a `firestore.rules` file with updated security rules.

+*   **Task:** Remove fade from hero slider.
+*   **Steps:**
+    1. Removed the gradient overlays from the `components/hero-banner.tsx` file.

+## Next Steps

+*   **Implement a "Continue Watching" section:** This would allow users to easily resume watching content they've previously started.
+*   **Add a "My List" feature:** This would allow users to save content to a personal watchlist.
+*   **Improve the search functionality:** The search could be made more robust by adding filters and sorting options.
+*   **Add social sharing features:** This would allow users to share what they're watching on social media.